bkrishnaai/Medicinal-Leaf-Prediction/README.md

-Here's a README file with Markdown format that you can paste into your `README.md` to help users run your project locally:
+Here’s the updated README with the link to your GitHub repository:

 ```markdown
 # Medicinal Leaf Prediction